iobis/obis-open-data/README.md

 ![](images/occurrence.png)

-Athena also supports spqtial queries.
+Athena also supports spatial queries.
 Here's an example of a query to create a species checklist for a polygon of interest:

 ```sql
 select interpreted.species, count(*)